BillyGalbreath/VS-SharableWaypoints/README.md

 # Sharable Waypoints

-Share your waypoints with your group
+Share your waypoints with your groups